Puig (company): History

+20th century

 The company's origins date back to 1914 when Antonio Puig Castelló founded the company.
 Initially the company took the name of its founder, being called Antonio Puig SA.
 From the beginning, the company oriented its business towards the cosmetic and fragrance sectors.

 In 1922, the company marketed Milady, the first lipstick made in Spain.

 In the 1940s the company started marketing the fragrance Agua Lavanda Puig, which became one of the flagship products of the company.
 During those same years, the founder Antonio Puig decided to move the factory and offices to a building located in Travessera de Gràcia street, in the Gràcia district in Barcelona, where the headquarters of the company remain until 2014.

 In the following years, the four sons of the founder joined the company.
 Although the transition took place gradually, Antonio Puig eventually delegated its decision-making to his sons: Antonio and Mariano (died 2021) would focus on the perfume area, Jose Maria on the diversification department, and Enrique on the institutional relationships.

 The international expansion of the company began in 1959 with the building of a new factory in the industrial estate Besòs, in Barcelona, and also with the creation of the first branch office outside Spain, in the United States.
 The US branch office was boosted by a letter written by a Spanish student in the University of Iowa, who lamented the impossibility of buying Agua Lavanda Puig in the US, as it was confirmed years later by company sources.